 Global Online Learning Industry Facts & Statistics

 Online learning is relatively the newest form of distance education (Stern, n.d.), although it has been practiced for decades (OnlineSchools.org, n.d.).
 Often referred to as elearning, it takes place on the internet.
 Online education has since paved the way for a pedagogical shift in the way teachers teach and how students learn.
 In this mode of learning, teachers and instructors function as guides, while students become active collaborators rather than mere passive learners (Stern, n.d.).
+This is, to a degree, related to a flipped classroom.

 - Online learning emerged as a safe and viable option for education continuity as the COVID-19 pandemic turned personal and professional worlds upside down.
 Even before the pandemic, the global elearning market was already seeing a massive annual global growth.
 It is expected to reach $336.98 billion by 2026, at a compound annual growth rate (CAGR) of 9.1% from 2018 to 2026 (Syngene Research, 2019).
 The growth estimates are likely to see an update sooner rather than later owing to the pandemic.